2023 Geoscience Forum - Click to View

 Geoscience and Exploration

-This session will showcase a variety of mineral prospects in the Northwest Territories and Nunavut, summarize mineral-exploration activities that took place in both territories over the past year, and provide the latest results of geoscience research and mapping projects.
+This session will showcase a variety of mineral prospects in the Northwest Territories and Nunavut, summarize mineral exploration activities that took place in both territories over the past year and provide the latest results of geoscience research and mapping projects.
 Presenters are from government, academia, and industry.

 Diamond Geology and Exploration

-Barrett Elliott (GNWT-NTGS)
+Chair: Barrett Elliott (GNWT–NTGS)

-Exploration for, and the development of, diamond resources have played an enormous role in the evolution of the Northwest Territories for nearly 25 years.
+Exploration for and the development of diamond resources have played an enormous role in the evolution of the Northwest Territories for nearly 25 years.
 As the diamond mines mature, exploration for new diamond resources is also becoming more mature.
 A depressed exploration market around the world has slowed diamond exploration for several years.
-Now exploration financings are showing signs of recovery and diamonds are returning as an exploration target of choice.
+Now, exploration financings are showing signs of recovery, and diamonds are returning as an exploration target of choice.
 This session will explore the state of existing mines and producers, as well as showcase the latest diamond exploration projects and techniques at play in the Northwest Territories and Nunavut.

 Energy in Canada’s North